 This is a two platform station.
 It was notable for the street level ticket office on brick piers, accessed from the pavement by a footbridge.
 Sadly this was demolished in 1999.

 This forms the north part of a triangular junction.
-The main line runs south to Inverkeithing Central Junction and a single track loop line runs east to Inverkeithing East Junction.
+The main line runs south to Inverkeithing Central Junction and a single track loop line (formerly double) runs east to Inverkeithing East Junction.
 The signal box here closed in 1979, being taken over by the Edinburgh Signalling Centre.
 The box was on the north side of the junction. ...More details

 This is a two platform station.
 The station still has a traditional North British Railway building on the southbound platform.
 The northbound platform has a modern station building with the ticket office and a car park.

 This junction is south of Inverkeithing station.
 Lines to the Forth Bridge and Rosyth Dockyard divide here.
 The signal box here closed in 1972, control being taken over by Inverkeithing Central Junction signal box.

 This station was to the south of Inverkeithing South Junction.
 It was the original station in Inverkeithing.
 It had a single platform and passing loop.
 Sidings were on the west side, approached from the north.
 A signal box opened with the station.

 This scrap and shipbreaking yard is operated by Robertson Metals Recycling, formerly R & M Supplies, formerly Thos W Ward.
 Many vessels have been scrapped her including HMS Dreadnought and RMS Mauretania.